bastazini/species_habitat_interactions/README.md

 a_pool <- all_pool [chull(all_pool[,1:2], y = NULL),] # its convex hull
 ```

-Then we can start the removal.
+Then we can start the process of removing species form the network.
 Within the ‘lapply’ loop, there is a
 sequential selection of rows of the matrix ‘subnetwork1’.
 As this matrix
 was already sorted, the selection obeys the degree criterion.
 The
 ‘rm_corals’ object define which species in partite A will be selected